 Save.
-Yes, saving money is a great idea because there are things we will need to buy in the future that might cost more than we have available right now.
+Yes, saving money is a great idea because there are sometimes emergencies that require immediately available funds or maybe things we will need to buy in the future that might cost more than we have available right now.
 Putting that money aside for another day until we have saved enough to make that purchase is smart.
 BUT and it's a GREAT BIG BUT many of us don't realise the simple economics of saving and inflation.

 If you save £1000 or $1000 or whatever your chosen currency, the bank will use your money and then make a handsome profit from it's investment.
 They will make as much as possible from it and then give you back as little as 1.5% to 5% over the course of 1 year.

 That means you have made £15 to £50 or $15 to $50 profit over 1 year.

 Remember - you saved your money with, which actually is the same as YOU loaned / lent £1000 / $1000 to a multi billion or multi million $ / £ company, and they only gave you back £15 to £50 or $15 to $50 profit for a YEAR !

 That is not very much profit at all.

 PLEASE remind yourself how much they charge YOU for loans or even going overdrawn without their permission !!